PISTACHIO CRUSTED SALMON WITH LINGONBERRY JAM

-OJASOjas is the essence of healthy tissue, immunity, stable energy and happiness.
-Substances that improve ojas are recommended after lon-term illness, debility, emotional and physical trauma, and even sadness.
+Ojas is the essence of healthy tissue, immunity, stable energy and happiness.
+Substances that improve ojas are recommended after long-term illness, debility, emotional and physical trauma, and even sadness.

-RAJASICRajasic foods stimulate desire or nervous energy.
+Rajasic foods stimulate desire or nervous energy.
 Red meat, high protein food, garlic and onions stimulate desire.
 Rajasic foods include chili peppers, coffee, and anything that stimulates movement.

-TAMASICTamasic foods promote rest, sleepiness and stillness.
+Tamasic foods promote rest, sleepiness and stillness.
 Examples include wheat, mushrooms.